Court WatchingCourts of Saskatchewan

 - Consider the maturity of the students or group.
 Visitors to court are expected to watch without disturbing the proceedings.
 Consider how long the class or group can sit and listen before becoming restless.
 When travelling from some distance to observe the court, keep in mind that the group will already have been sitting for that distance, as well.
 It’s common for groups to watch for approximately one hour, and sometimes older students will remain a little longer.
 However, the length of time spent watching the court can be longer or shorter as desired.

 - Consider the subject matter of court proceedings.
 Sometimes information in court can be very graphic and may not be suitable for younger students (for example, in a murder or sexual assault case).
 The court staff can advise of the nature of the proceedings; however, in some courts – docket court is a good example – it is not always possible to know in advance what evidence will arise.
 A judge has the authority to limit access to a courtroom in special circumstances.
 For example, it may be easier for a child victim to give evidence without a large audience present.

-If observing court is not for your class, the courts have alternative activities that also teach about the court system, including court house tours and guest visits by a judge.
-As well, the courts are pleased to support the Try Judging program developed by the Canadian Superior Courts Judges Association.
+If observing court is not for your class, the courts are pleased to provide informational videos and to support the Try Judging program developed by the Canadian Superior Courts Judges Association.